Free shipping to the US on orders over $150

 If you have cucumbers on hand, you can easily make this dish at home with seasonings that you have in your pantry.
 Cucumber sunomono is also a staple in the deli section of Japanese supermarkets and is commonly included on izakaya menus because it goes well with beer too.

 Today, we will introduce a cucumber sunomono recipe including wakame seaweed.
 You can also add other ingredients like boiled octopus pieces or canned tuna to bulk up the salad if you wish.
-We hope that you will enjoy our simple recipe, and try it out for yourself too.
+We hope that you will enjoy our simple recipe and try it out for yourself too.
 Let us know in the comments how you liked this cucumber salad!

 Overview